 Summary statistics for a single dependent variable are computed by several routines in the regression chapter.
 The routines RONE, RLSE, RSTEP, and RPOLY output some summary statistics with the fit of the model.
 For additional summary statistics, the routines RSTAT and RSTAP can be used.

 Routine RSTAT can be used to compute and print statistics related to a regression for each of the q dependent variables fitted by RGIVN, RGLM, RLEQU, or RCOV.
-Routine RSTAT computes summary statistics that include the model analysis of variance table, sequential sums of squares and
+Routine RSTAT computes summary statistics that include the model analysis of variance table, sequential sums of squares and F-statistics, coefficient estimates, estimated standard errors, t-statistics, variance inflation factors, and estimated variance-covariance matrix of the estimated regression coefficients.
+If only the variance-covariance matrix of the estimated regression coefficients in needed, routine RCOVB can be used.

-The summary statistics are computed under the model y = X β + ɛ, where y is the n × 1 vector of responses, X is the n × p matrix of regressors with rank(X) = r, β is the p × 1 vector of regression coefficients, and ɛ is the n × 1 vector of errors whose elements are independently normally distributed with mean 0 and variance σ2wi.
+The summary statistics are computed under the model y = Xβ + ɛ, where y is the n× 1 vector of responses, X is the n×p matrix of regressors with rank(X) = r, β is the p× 1 vector of regression coefficients, and ɛ is the n× 1 vector of errors whose elements are independently normally distributed with mean 0 and variance σ2∕wi.

 Given the results of a weighted least-squares fit of this model (with the wi’s as the weights), most of the computed summary statistics are output in the following variables: